C2SM/git-course/advanced/Exercise_1_examining-history.md

 </details>

 **Task 6.** Show only commits written by a particular author.
-Pick a name you saw in Task 4.
+Run `git log` and pick any name you see in the output.

 <details><summary>💡 Hint</summary>